Job Search Terminal

 jobstable withstatus = found. - A

-scan_runsrecord is created with metrics. - The Dashboard updates with the scan summary.
+scan_runsrecord is created with metrics. - The Dashboard updates with a combined scan summary (ATS + Adzuna totals merged).

 The Jobs page can also verify whether saved postings still exist.
 The liveness